- Participation in all course sessions

-- Fair background distribution: students, postdocs, scientists and industry participants.
+- Fair background distribution: students, postdocs, senior scientists, and industry participants.

-Abstracts must be submitted online no later than 5 July 2019.
-Abstracts must be written in English.
-Submission of an abstract does not ensure the acceptance for the course.
-Abstracts should include a title, authors, authors’ institution addresses and body.
+Abstracts (in English) must be submitted within the online application no later than 3rd of June 2022.
+Submission of an abstract does not ensure acceptance of the course.
+Abstracts should include a title, authors, authors’ institution addresses, and body.

 Bibliographic references should only be used if quoted in the abstract body.
 The body of the abstract should not exceed 4,000 characters (including spaces) or 500 words in English.